vdclab/vdclab-wiki/MEGASoftware.md

 ## User Notes

-- MEGA software is free and can be run on Windows, MacOS, Ubuntu/Debian, RedHat and other Linnex systems.
+- MEGA software is free and can be run on Windows, MacOS, Ubuntu/Debian, RedHat and other Linux systems.
 - MEGA software must be downloaded and installed for use.
 Users may choose to download a Graphical User Interface (GUI) or Command Line (CC).

 ## Citation